vsoch/deepdream-docker/README.md

 │   └── output_9.jpg
 └── original.jpg
 ```

+> What parameters can I change?

+The parameters are controlled via environment variables that start with `DEEPDREAM_*`
+Some are provided by default from the container, others are set in run.sh (also in the container,
+and changeable if you set them at runtime).
+See the [run.sh](run.sh) file for a summary.

 ## More Examples
 So, for example, to run over an entire directory of input images, just do this: